 My Eye Injection Routine

-Last updated: November 2023
+Last updated: December 2023

 My diagnosis was a total surprise.
-I went in for a routine vision test and when the technician covered my right eye and asked me to read the chart, I couldn’t read a thing.
+I went in for a routine vision test, and when the technician covered my right eye and asked me to read the chart, I couldn’t read a thing.
 It was as though the letters were covered by a gray circle.
 That was on a Friday.

-I went home with a pamphlet about macular degeneration and 3 days later I was back for my first injection.
 It wasn’t so bad.
-The worst part was dealing with the dilation and knowing that this was going to be part of my life, for the rest of my life.
+The worst part was dealing with the dilation and knowing that this was going to be part of my life for the rest of my life.

 The night before